emanuelm33/BinPo/README.md

 ### Version 1.0

-<div style="text-align: justify">BinPo is a Python code to compute the electronic bandstructure and other properties in 2D electron
+BinPo is a Python code to compute the electronic bandstructure and other properties in 2D electron systems (2DES).
-systems (2DES).
 At present, it could be used for electronic properties at the surface/interface of perovskite
 complex oxides, like strontium titanate (STO), in the main crystal faces.
 BinPo solves the Schrödinger-Poisson scheme to obtain the self-consistent potential energy along the slab.
 The tight-binding Hamiltonian for this slab